with-code-example/golang-with-code-example/content/blog/memory-management-golang-safeguarding-efficiency-stability.md

 ---
-title: 'Memory Management in Golang - Safeguarding Efficiency and Stability'
+title: "Memory Management in Golang - Safeguarding Efficiency and Stability"
-subtitle: 'In Golang, memory management is handled by the built-in garbage collector, which automates memory allocation and deallocation.'
+subtitle: "In Golang, memory management is handled by the built-in garbage collector, which automates memory allocation and deallocation."
-description: ''
+description: ""
 slug: memory-management-golang-safeguarding-efficiency-stability
 tags: ['golang', 'golang-best-practices']
 date: 2023-08-11